Kanikach761/Custom-AI-Chatbot/README.md

 Especially helpful when the dataset grows or becomes more diverse.

-Technologies Used-
+* Technologies Used
 Python

-Scikit-learn
+Scikit-learn (for ML model)

+TF-IDF (for text feature extraction)

+Logistic Regression

+Django (for web interface)

-Django (can be replaced with Flask if needed)
+* You can replace Django with Flask for simpler setups.

-JSON (for training data)

-* Fine tuning-
+* Fine-tuning
 We trained the model once using fine_tune.py, and saved the trained model and vectorizer as model.pkl.
 Now, whenever the chatbot runs, it loads the pre-trained model instantly, resulting in:
+Training the model (TF-IDF + Logistic Regression) once on the dataset.

+Saving the model (model.pkl) for fast reuse.

+Eliminates the need to re-train the model every time, improving performance.

 Faster responses